Eve of Persecution

 Initially, the CCP-controlled press declared that Falun Gong was banned as a threat to social order, and also because its “theism” and values of truth, compassion, and tolerance were incompatible with Marxist materialism.
 Contrary to popular belief, Falun Gong was not banned as an “evil religion,” or “evil cult.”
 That derogatory label was applied three months after the crackdown began as a means of undermining public sympathy for practitioners and justifying the ban ex post facto.

-According to official documents issued by the Public Security Bureau in July 1999, displaying in public any symbols or images associated with Falun Gong is prohibited, as is possessing or distributing books or other materials promoting Falun Gong, assembling for the purpose of practicing Falun Gong exercises, or organizing to oppose the ban.
+According to official documents issued by the Public Security Bureau in July 1999, displaying in public any symbols or images associated with Falun Gong was prohibited, as was possessing or distributing books or other materials promoting Falun Gong, assembling for the purpose of practicing Falun Gong exercises, or organizing to oppose the ban.

-Individuals who continue to practice Falun Gong (even if only in the privacy of their own home) and/or who seek to peacefully oppose the repression are routinely imprisoned, tortured, and sometimes killed as security forces seek to force them to renounce their spiritual beliefs.
+Individuals who continue to practice Falun Gong (even if only in the privacy of their own homes) and/or those who peacefully oppose the repression are routinely imprisoned, tortured, and sometimes killed as security forces impel them to renounce their spiritual beliefs.
 Those who renounce the practice under pressure are targeted for monitoring and harassment upon release in an effort to prevent them from taking up Falun Gong again.
 Forced religious conversion was initially, and remains, the ultimate goal of the Party’s campaign against Falun Gong.